whyeonc/TRITEX-long-read-assembly/README.md

           header=F, col.names=c("scaffold1", "pos1", "scaffold2", "pos2")) -> fpairs
    ```

-> **①** Note that `$bitbucket`, `$projectdir` and `$assembly` will not be evaluated as variables by R here and in all other instances below.
+> Note that `$bitbucket`, `$projectdir` and `$assembly` will not be evaluated as variables by R here and in all other instances below.
 Replace them always with a correct path by modifying the command with a text editor before running it.
->
-> **②** Note that IDs in this file should be the same as in the guide map.
-Modify them if needed.
->
-> **③** Change the `minlen` parameter depending on the length of the guide map marker size.

 4. Now initialize and save the assembly.

    ```
    # Init and save assembly, replace species with the right one.
 Here we are going to use "maize".
    init_assembly(fai=fai, cssaln=morexaln, fpairs=fpairs) -> assembly
-   anchor_scaffolds(assembly = assembly, popseq=popseq, species="maize") -> assembly ①
+   anchor_scaffolds(assembly = assembly, popseq=popseq, species="maize") -> assembly
    add_hic_cov(assembly, binsize=1e4, binsize2=1e6,
-   	minNbin=50, innerDist=3e5, cores=40) -> assembly  ② ③
+   	minNbin=50, innerDist=3e5, cores=40) -> assembly
-   saveRDS(assembly, file="assembly.Rds") ④
+   saveRDS(assembly, file="assembly.Rds")
    ```

-> **①** Possible values for the species parameter are: 'barley', 'wheat' (works for A genome species, *T. turgidum* and *T. aestivum*), 'maize', 'rye', 'oats\_new' (chromosomes 1 to 7, subgenomes A, B and D), 'avena\_barbata', 'hordeum\_bulbosum', 'faba\_bean', and 'lolium'.
+> Possible values for the species parameter are: 'barley', 'wheat' (works for A genome species, *T. turgidum* and *T. aestivum*), 'maize', 'rye', 'oats\_new' (chromosomes 1 to 7, subgenomes A, B and D), 'avena\_barbata', 'hordeum\_bulbosum', 'faba\_bean', and 'lolium'.
 More species can be accomodated by re-defining the function `chrNames()`.
 Type chrNames to see its source code.
 The only use of species is to map numeric chromosome IDs to proper names, e.g. 1 to 1H in barley (see the note by [Linde-Laursen](https://wheat.pw.usda.gov/ggpages/bgn/26/text261a.html) to see why this makes a difference) or 21 to 7D.
 >
-> **②** Change number of cores according to match your allocated resources.
-Don’t forget to change it in the next steps also.
->
-> **③** `binsize` is the resolution at which physical coverage is calculated. `binsize2` is the size of batches for parallelization; smaller values decrease memory consumption.
+> `binsize` is the resolution at which physical coverage is calculated. `binsize2` is the size of batches for parallelization; smaller values decrease memory consumption.
->
-> **④** It is recommended to prefix the names of the RDS files created in this and later steps with the current date (e.g. "220801\_assembly.Rds") to distinguish different versions.

 ### 4.1.
 Breaking chimeric scaffolds